authzforce/fiware/doc/UserAndProgrammersGuide.rst

 Integrating a Combining Algorithm extension into AuthzForce Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section assumes you have a Combining Algorithm extension in form of a JAR, typically produced by the process described in the previous section.
 You may use AuthzForce PDP Core Tests JAR if you only wish to test the examples in this documentation.
-This JAR is `available on Maven Central <http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-core/5.0.2/authzforce-ce-core-5.0.2-tests.jar>`_.
+This JAR is available on Maven Central: groupId= ``org.ow2.authzforce``, artifactId= ``authzforce-ce-core-pdp-testutils``, version= ``13.3.1``.

 The steps to integrate the extension into the AuthzForce Server go as follows:

 #.
 Make the JAR - and any extra dependency - visible from the AuthzForce webapp in Tomcat.
-One way to do it consists to copy the JAR (e.g. ``authzforce-ce-core-5.0.2-tests.jar`` in our example) into ``/opt/authzforce-ce-server/webapp/WEB-INF/lib``.
+One way to do it consists to copy the JAR (e.g. ``authzforce-ce-core-pdp-testutils-13.3.1.jar`` in our example) into ``/opt/authzforce-ce-server/webapp/WEB-INF/lib``.
 For other ways, please refer to `Tomcat HowTo <http://wiki.apache.org/tomcat/HowTo#How_do_I_add_JARs_or_classes_to_the_common_classloader_without_adding_them_to_.24CATALINA_HOME.2Flib.3F>`_.

 #.
 Finally, restart Tomcat to apply changes.